thecodekitchen/flo/README.md

 Rule 5:

 Models need to be referenced AFTER they are declared.
 The reason that 'Document' came first in the above example is because the 'User' model references 'Document' in one of its attributes.
-This is mainly to appease the Python side of flo, but I like it as a general rule because it gets you in the habit of only referencing what you've already defined.
-Wishful thinking in the opposite direction, in my experience, often leads to referencing things I forgot to build.

-That's all the rules to the model synchronization game!
-Go have fun!

-# New Rule!
+Only some languages require this, but it is applied as a general rule in order to ensure maximum compatibility.

+Rule 6:

 I know five was a nice round number, but I decided things would go a lot smoother if I added class extensions.
 Now we can say
 ```